-The talented soul from Serbia Novak Djokovic kicked off the decade as the ‘sick man’ of the ATP Tour.
-His match at the Australian Open 2010 QF was a repeat of his 2008 at final at the event – against Jo-Wilfried Tsonga.
+Novak Djokovic kicked off the decade as the ‘sick man’ of the ATP Tour.
+His match at the Australian Open 2010 QF was a repeat of his 2008 final at the event – against Jo-Wilfried Tsonga.
 He had won the 2008 final for his first major title.
-In 2010 QF, distraught by vomiting and breathing problems, Djokovic suffered a five-set defeat.
+At the 2010 QF, distraught by vomiting and breathing problems, Djokovic suffered a five-set defeat.

 The spirit and determination he displayed in fixing his health issues in 2010 were remarkable.
 His stunning transformation made fans and pundits drop their jaws in awe.

 He may have had a dizzy beginning to 2010 but he certainly concluded the decade as one of the best players on the ATP Tour.
 He still strives to maintain that niche.
 His choice of following a gluten-free and dairy-free diet made the difference across all the parts of his game.

 Djokovic has made and broke numerous records this decade which includes him surpassing the Grand Slam tally of his idol Pete Sampras.
 He also managed victories against his arch-rivals Roger Federer and Rafael Nadal on their preferred surfaces.